CamWeil/MATH4610/softwaremanual/nmbisect.md

         Iteration 8: x = 1.73047
         The approximated root of x^2 - 3 = 0 is x = 1.73047.

-   **Usage/Example:** The routine defines eight double variables, a, b, c, fa, fb, fc, k, and tol, as well as two int variables, i and maxiter. a and b represent the ends of an interval where f(x) is known to change sign, and fa and fb are f(a) and f(b) respectively. c is the midpoint between a and b during a given iteration, and fc is f(c). k is a value that guarantees the convergence of the algorithm, which is given as:
+   **Usage/Example:** The routine defines eight double variables, a, b, c, fa, fb, fc, k, and tol, as well as one int variable, i. a and b represent the ends of an interval where f(x) is known to change sign, and fa and fb are f(a) and f(b) respectively. c is the midpoint between a and b during a given iteration, and fc is f(c). k is a value that guarantees the convergence of the algorithm, which is given as:

         k = log2(fabs(b - a)/(2*tol));